wp-plugins/woocommerce-abandoned-cart/readme.txt

 Currently there is no provision for tracking guest carts.
 This is planned in a future release.

+UPDATE: This feature has been released in version 2.2.

 = Why are abandoned cart notification emails not getting sent? =

 Please ensure you have followed the instructions in "Email Sending Setup" right above this FAQ.
 Additionally, if you have the PRO version, please verify that you have selected "Enable abandoned cart notifications" option in Settings.
 With this option turned off, the abandoned carts are recorded, but emails are not sent.